 To pass your enrolled program, you need to have complete attendance, 75 percent or better on the written exam, and good skill demonstration.
 Once these requirements are met, the student is awarded a St Mark James training certificate.
 The certificate is only valid for 36 months (3 years) so be sure to take a recertification program before the certificate expires.

 Recertification programs keep a certificate valid for another three years.
-Take note that Nanaimo First Aid doesn’t renew expired certification.
+Take note that Nanaimo First Aid doesn’t renew expired certifications.
 First aid recertification is held two times a week, 6-8 hours in total.
 Recertification for CPR is 4 hours a week, available only for C and HCP.

-Enrolment and training fees
+Enrolment and training fees in First Aid Classes in Nanaimo

 Enrolment is quite easy with Nanaimo First Aid.
 Prospective trainees can sign up for a class of their choice through the online application form, e-mail, telephone call, and walk-ins.
 The staff recommends any of these methods to sign up for a program.
 Always conduct your business during business hours.

-All fees are settled early, during enrolment or before training if you enrolled through the internet.
+All fees are settled early, during enrolment, or before training if you enrolled through the internet.
 The total fees include everything – tuition, taxes, certificates, registration with the workplace approved, and manuals – so you don’t have to pay any additional expenses after training.

 Did You Know?